Words vs. Numbers

 $200M

-Minimum investment required
+Minimum capital investment required

 Source: Louisiana Act 730